kubeshop/testkube/docs/docs/articles/telemetry.md

  - The number of installations to a cluster.
  - The number of unique active cluster installations.
  - The number of people who disable telemetry.
- - The number of unique sessions in the Testkube Dashboard.
+ - The number of created test suites and the number of steps.
+ - The number of tests, their types and their sources.
+ - The number of test suite runs and their durations.
+ - The number of workflows created and run.
+ - The number of workflow templates created and used.
+ - Error details resulting from CLI commands.

 It is sent to https://analytics.testkube.io and https://www.google-analytics.com